-Later, in a further chapter, The Tobin and Dillon Family of Ireland and Australia I will deal more thoroughly with Catherine Lindsay’s mother Bridget Elizabeth Tobin who remarried another seafarer, Benjamin Lafiura, after the drowning death of her first husband David Lindsay and together they had a large family of five daughters.
+Later, in a further chapter, The Tobin and Dillon Family of Ireland and Australia I will deal more thoroughly with Catherine Lindsay’s mother Bridget Elizabeth Tobin who remarried another seafarer, Benjamin Lafiura, after the drowning death of her first husband David Watson Lindsay and together they had a large family of five daughters.
 I will also include the migration from Ireland and the family history of James Tobin and Ellen Dillon, the parents of Bridget Elizabeth Lafiura nee Tobin formerly Lindsay.

 David Watson Lindsay (1846-1876) and Bridget Tobin (1847-1919) married in Newcastle, New South Wales on 17 August 1874 and had one daughter Catherine Ellen Ackers Lindsay (1876-1948).

 There is so much wonderful information included on this marriage record for David and Bridget Lindsay.
-The most precious information given is that about their parent’s names which also includes their mother’s surnames and the fact that Lindsay was a mariner.
+The most precious information given is that about their parent’s names, which also includes their mother’s surnames and the fact that Lindsay was a mariner.
 Also for the first time I could see confirmation that David Lindsay had been born in Montrose, Scotland and that Bridget was born in the Darling Downs, Queensland.
 The marriage was witnessed by John and Evelyn A Westaway.
 I was also fascinated by the fact that David and Bridget Lindsay had been married in the home of the Westaway family at Wolf Street, Newcastle.
 I enjoyed doing some research on John Westaway and his family.
-Keen readers will have also noticed that the widowed Elizabeth Lindsay gave birth to her daughter Catherine Ellen Ackers Lindsay in Wolf Street, undoubtedly in the home of the Westaway family.
-I must say it was comforting to know that at this difficult time in Elizabeth’s life, that she had friends to care for her.
+Keen readers will have also noticed that the widowed Bridget Elizabeth Lindsay gave birth to her daughter Catherine Ellen Ackers Lindsay in Wolf Street, undoubtedly in the home of the Westaway family.
+I must say it was comforting to know that at this difficult time in Bridget Elizabeth’s life, that she had friends to care for her.

 John Westaway was born on 17 May 1838, at Sticklepath, Devon, in England.
 He arrived on the Hornet in 1859, formerly living at 2 Higher St. Devonport, Devon.
 After John Westaway came to Australia he settled in Newcastle, New South Wales where John had his own tailoring business, but unfortunately it burned down and he went to work for the Rundles of tailoring fame as their head cutter.
 In 1870 he was living in Pitt St ( a tiny little street in the oldest part of the city) and in 1874 he was in Wolf St. He died in Newcastle 21 March 1904.
-He married Mary Ann Lemoine and they had one daughter Eveline Amelia.
+John had married Mary Ann Lemoine and they had one daughter Eveline Amelia.
 After Mary Ann’s death he remarried to Elizabeth Cheers, who was born on 12 July 1846 at Hexham, New South Wales and died in 1936 in Raymond Terrace on 1 February 1886.
 They had three children, John, Leonie and Ruby.

 I now searched for the death of David Watson Lindsay and through early New Zealand newspapers I was able to find several references about the wreck of the William Ackers ship which went down off the Foveaux Strait on the southern most point on the south island of New Zealand.
-I can remember clearly the shock when I first discovered that David Lindsay had died in a shipwreck.
+I can remember clearly the shock when I first discovered that David Watson Lindsay had died in a shipwreck.
 It was early in my research and I had connected with an ancestry.com tree which gave his death simply as Foveaux Strait, 1876.
 Having noted the unusual name of Ackers given to his daughter Catherine on her birth record.
 I then searched for the name Ackers and that was when I discovered the shipwreck of the William Ackers in New Zealand.

 13 December 1876, Star, New Zealand